Emma, Lady Hamilton: Life in Naples and the "Attitudes"

 She lived for some time in a house in Caserta rented by Sir William.
 Lady Hamilton became a close friend of Queen Maria Carolina, sister of Marie Antoinette and wife of Ferdinand I of Naples, and soon acquired fluency in both French and Italian.
 She was also a talented amateur singer.
 She sang one of the solo parts of Joseph Haydn's Nelson Mass and entertained guests at her home.
-At one point, the Royal Opera in Madrid tried to engage her for a season, in competition with their star, Angelica Catalani, but that offer was turned down.
+At one point, the Royal Opera in Madrid tried to engage her for a season, in competition with their star, Angelica Catalani, but this offer was turned down.
 Sir William commissioned many portraits of Emma, although not for their sentimental value; he almost always sold them for a profit, usually in England.
 M. de Talleyrand, the youngest son of the ambassador at Naples, responded to a remark about Sir William's interest in the arts by saying "Rather, it is the arts that look out for Sir William's interests".

-Emma's vulgar toilette, unaristocartic mannerisms and drinking sometimes raised eyebrows by her company, the Duc de Bourbon remarked during a dinner in Naples at the manner in which Emma drinks port, which must have been a 'habit of hers as she did not become drunk after finishing two or three bottles'.
+Emma's vulgar toilette, unaristocratic mannerisms, and drinking sometimes raised the eyebrows of her refined company.
+During a dinner in Naples, the Duc de Bourbon remarked on the manner in which Emma drank port- noting it must have been a "habit of hers as she did not become drunk after finishing two or three bottles."

 Sharing Sir William Hamilton's enthusiasm for classical antiquities and art, she developed what she called her "Attitudes"—tableaux vivants in which she portrayed sculptures and paintings before British visitors.
 Emma developed the attitudes, also known as mimoplastic art, by using Romney's idea of combining classical poses with modern allure as the basis for her act.
 Emma had her dressmaker make dresses modelled on those worn by peasant islanders in the Bay of Naples, and the loose-fitting garments she often wore when modelling for Romney.
 She would pair these tunics with a few large shawls or veils, draping herself in folds of cloth and posing in such a way as to evoke popular images from Greco-Roman mythology.
 This cross between postures, dance and acting was first revealed to guests in the spring of 1787 by Sir William at his home in Naples.
 It formed a sort of charade, with the audience guessing the names of the classical characters and scenes Emma portrayed.

 With the aid of her shawls, Emma posed as various classical figures from Medea to Queen Cleopatra, and her performances charmed aristocrats, artists such as Élisabeth-Louise Vigée-Le Brun, writers—including the great Johann Wolfgang von Goethe—and kings and queens alike, setting off new dance trends across Europe and starting a fashion for a draped Grecian style of dress.

 "Attitudes" were taken up by several other (female) artists, among them Ida Brun from Denmark, who became Emma's successor in the new art form.
 The famed sculptor Bertel Thorvaldsen admired her art.